Searching for $^4\overline{L}i$ by momentum correlation function of $\overline{p}-^3\overline{H}e$: Theoretical framework

-with ($x^1$,$x^2$) standing for the coordinates in the transverse plane and $R_{x,y}$ being the average transverse radius, i.e. $R_{x} = a R, \quad R_{y} = \frac{R}{a}$ with $R$ is the average transverse radius of an ellipsoid fireball and $a$ is spatial deformation parameter.
+with ($x^1$,$x^2$) standing for the coordinates in the transverse plane and $R_{x,y}$ being the average transverse radius, i.e. $R_{x} = a R$ and $\quad R_{y} = \frac{R}{a}$ with $R$ is the average transverse radius of an ellipsoid fireball and $a$ is spatial deformation parameter and here we set it to 1~\cite{dragon}.